Aponshaha/SPLYZA_WEB_CHALLENGE/README.md

 - `npm run lint-fix`: Similar to `npm run lint`, but attempts to automatically fix any problems that it finds.
 This script also invokes Prettier to ensure that your code follows the formatting standards defined in your project.

-Remember to use these scripts to your advantage to streamline your development process, enforce code quality, and prevent common issues.
-They are an integral part of modern web development workflows.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).